 As you explore this site and learn about the history of Maple Grove, its residents, and its location, we invite you to imagine not only what it was in the past, but what it can be in the future.

 Maple Grove is located on the property of the St. Simeon senior housing complex in Poughkeepsie.
 The entrance to St. Simeon's is at 24 Beechwood Avenue in the City of Poughkeepsie.

-The house at Maple Grove is open for visits on the first Wednesday of each month from April to November, from 10 a.m. to noon.
+The house at Maple Grove is open for visits on the first Saturday of each month from April to November, from 10 a.m. to noon.
 The entrance to Maple Grove is at 24 Beechwood Avenue in Poughkeepsie: enter the drive into the St. Simeon Apartment complex and bear right.
-Call 845-297-4245 for further information.
 Free admission.

 Please Click Here for information

 Maple Grove receives state funding award